PlayFab/thundernetes/docs/troubleshooting/defaultportinuse.md

 ---
 layout: default
-title: Port 5000 is already in use
+title: Controller port 5000
 parent: Troubleshooting
-nav_order: 5
+nav_order: 4
 ---

-# How can I change the port that Thundernetes uses?
+# How can I change the port that Thundernetes uses for the Allocation API service?

-By default, Thundernetes's Allocation API listens on port 5000 which is opened with the kind config set-up [here](../quickstart/installing-kind.md).
+By default, Thundernetes's Allocation API service listens on port 5000.
+Locally, it opens with the kind config set-up [here](../quickstart/installing-kind.md).
 This port can already be in use by another service thus causing Thundernetes to fail.

 ## Kind Changes

-The first step (if using kind) is changing the `kind-config.yaml` to use the desired port.
+To use an alternate port, the first step is changing the `kind-config.yaml` to use the desired port.
 For example:

 {% include code-block-start.md %}
 kind: Cluster